 Total residential recycling, garbage, and green waste space proposed: Staff Comments

 Recycling:m2

-Garbage: 99.8 m 2
+Garbage: 99.8 m

-Green Waste:m2
+Green Waste: m2

 Total commercial recycling, garbage, and green waste space proposed:

-Recycling:m2
+Recycling: m

-Garbage: 47.3 m 2
+Garbage: 47.3 m

-Green Waste:m2
+Green Waste: m2

 Details regarding design for safety, security, and accessibility:

 Currently, the garbage rooms have not been divided into recycling, garbage, and organics but the size should be sufficient

 to hold all three.
 The rooms will be easily accessible on the ground floor; please refer to L1 floor plans.

-ground noor, please refer to £1 noor plans.